 The HRA also sought to embed rights within national law.
 Under the HRA, all law must be interpreted (or understood) in a way that protects ECHR rights ‘so far as is possible’.
 This means that the courts cannot create new law on the basis of protecting ECHR rights.

 The HRA creates a legal obligation for all public bodies – including the police, hospitals, care homes and local councils – to protect rights in all their decisions and actions.
 It is unlawful for a public body to act in a way that is incompatible with an ECHR right, unless legislation requires it.

 No court (either in the UK or in Strasbourg) can strike down an Act of Parliament.
 A UK court can only declare an Act of Parliament to be ‘incompatible’ with a right, signalling to Parliament that it should consider a change to the law.
-Since the HRA came into force, 44 declarations of incompatibility have been issued.
-In all cases, save the most recent one in July 2021, government has reacted by changing the law or proposing changes.

 The ECHR has stronger protection in the devolved legislatures of Scotland, Wales and Northern Ireland.
 Courts there can strike down laws passed by the relevant devolved legislature which violates rights.
 They cannot, however, strike down an Act of Parliament.

 How often has the European Court of Human Rights found the UK to have violated the ECHR?

 The first judgment finding a violation of an ECHR right against the UK was in 1975.
 From this time until the end of 2022, the ECtHR issued 329 judgments finding at least one violation of an ECHR right against the UK and 146 judgments finding no violation.